Khsaadi/CAROLL/learn-from-one-specialized-sub-teacher/README.md

 **Distillation**

-Run command below to get distilled student model for every task of GLUE,SQUAD-V1, and IMDB:
+Run command below to get distilled student model for every task of GLUE, SQUAD-V1, and IMDB:

 ```
 # RTE